 Musabaha is beloved throughout the Middle East and if you think it looks like hummus – well, that’s because it IS hummus, but a special variant where the chickpeas are mostly served whole rather than mashed.

-Pickled turnips, fresh tomato, raw onion and fragrant mint, along with some good flatbread, are essential accompaniments.
+Pickled turnips, fresh tomato, raw onion and fragrant mint, along with some good flatbread, are essential accompaniments to any proper musabaha.

 Where does the name for this tasty hummus variant derive from?
 I can’t prove it, but etymologically speaking, it may come from the Arabic word misbaḥah (Arabic: مِسْبَحَة, romanized: misbaḥa), which is a string of beads often used by Muslims to keep track of counting in tasbih.